Expenses for EU/EEA/Swiss students

 Expenses for non-EU/EEA/Swiss students

-Students must accept the student place in Studyinfo and pay the fee for the first academic year by 27 August 2018 at 15.00 EET (GMT/UTC +3 hours) at the latest.
-Students cannot register for the autumn semester 2018 before the fee is paid in full and all necessary documents have been submitted to Admission Services.
+Students must accept the student place in Studyinfo and pay the fee for the first academic year by 8 July 2019 at 15.00 EET (GMT/UTC +3 hours).
+Students cannot register for the autumn semester 2019 before the fee is paid in full and all necessary documents have been submitted to Admission Services.

 Students are required to pay tuition for each academic semester or year attended.
 First year degree students need to pay the tuition fee in full when they accept their student place.
-Continuing degree students need to pay the tuition fee before registering for the next academic year as follows:
+No scholarship available.
+Continuing degree students need to pay the tuition fee before registering for the next academic year.
+The scholarship scheme rewards students who complete 55 ECTS per academic year as follows: